FidelusAleksander/python-mcp-server-template/README.md

 source .venv/bin/activate
 ```

-## Running the Server
+## :rocket: How to use

 The server can be run in multiple ways:

+### :robot: Visual Studio Code

+The configuration to run this server in VSCode is already included in [`.vscode/mcp.json`](./.vscode/mcp.json).

+All you need to do is Open VS Code Copilot Edits (Agent Mode)

+> [!NOTE]
+> At the time of writing this, MCP is only available in [Visual Studio Code Insiders version](https://code.visualstudio.com/insiders/)

-#### 1. Development Mode with the [MCP Inspector](https://github.com/modelcontextprotocol/inspector)
+### :microscope: Development Mode

-The fastest way to test and debug your server is with the MCP Inspector:
+The fastest way to test and debug your server is with the [MCP Inspector](https://github.com/modelcontextprotocol/inspector):

 ```bash
 mcp dev server/main.py
 ```

-#### 2. Direct Execution

-Run the server directly with Python:
+or you can run your server directly

 ```bash
 python server/main.py
 ```

-## Documentation
+## :books: Documentation

 For more information about the Model Context Protocol:
 - [MCP Python SDK](https://github.com/modelcontextprotocol/python-sdk)
 - [Model Context Protocol Specification](https://github.com/modelcontextprotocol/mcp)

-## License
+## :page_with_curl: License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE)